-We established an audit committee of the board of directors.
-Bradley L. Campbell, Saqib Islam and Todd Wider serve as members of our audit committee.
-Our board of directors has determined that each of Bradley L. Campbell, Saqib Islam and Todd Wider is independent.
-Todd Wider serves as the Chairman of the audit committee.
-Each member of the audit committee meets the financial literacy requirements of Nasdaq and our board of directors has determined that Todd Wider qualifies as an "audit committee financial expert" as defined in applicable SEC rules and has accounting or related financial management expertise.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors. , and Todd Wider will serve as members of our audit committee.
+Our board of directors has determined that each of , and Todd Wider are independent.
+Todd Wider will serve as the Chairman of the audit committee.
+Each member of the audit committee meets the financial literacy requirements of Nasdaq and our board of directors has determined that qualifies as an "audit committee financial expert" as defined in applicable SEC rules and has accounting or related financial management expertise.